Juan Mata: Other ventures

 In November 2012, along with fellow Premier League players Santi Cazorla and Michu, Mata bought shares in former club Real Oviedo, who were struggling to raise €2 million to stay afloat in the Spanish third division.

 Mata and his father Juan Manuel Mata were part-owners of Tapeo and Wine, a Spanish restaurant on Deansgate in Manchester city centre, which opened in 2016 and closed in 2020 as a result of COVID-19.
 Mata and his father felt that authentic Spanish food options in Manchester were insufficient and so wanted to create their own restaurant.
 At the time, both Manchester managers, Pep Guardiola and José Mourinho were regular patrons.

 In August 2017, Mata announced in an article for The Players' Tribune that he was pledging one percent of his salary to a pledge-based charitable movement named Common Goal, and called for other football players to do the same.

 In 2023, Mata joined the investment group of the Alpine racing team of Formula One.

 On 20 November 2024, Mata joined the ownership group of Major League Soccer club San Diego FC.

 On 18 June 2025, Mata in collaboration with Portuguese player Sérgio Oliveira, would become the latest investors in Mercury/13, a women's multi-club network that owns FC Como Women in Serie A. Former Italy international Giorgio Chiellini is also an investor.
 In an official statement at Sports Summit Madrid 2025, Mata said:

 "I’ve always believed that sport is a powerful tool for creating change.
 Women’s football has enormous potential and deserves the investment, respect, and visibility that has long been overdue.
 I’m proud to join Mercury 13 – a project with real purpose and long-term vision.
 Since Victoire Cogevina joined the platform as an ambassador, we’ve been exploring the possibility of my involvement as an investor.
 I’m thrilled to announce it here in my home country, where Mercury 13 will soon begin operations to help grow women’s football, which in Spain currently boasts the world’s most successful team.
 Right now, they are the reigning champions, and we’re incredibly proud of their performance both as athletes and as individuals”."

 On 27 June 2025, Mata was appointed a Member of the Most Excellent Order of the British Empire (MBE) for his services to sport and charity, having been included in King Charles III's 2023 list of honorary awards to foreign nationals.

+On 29 June 2026, Mata purchased a stake in the ownership of Melbourne Victory, and will also chair a new football committee as part of the club after retirement.